apfadler/quil-src/README.md

 4.)
 Try bin/quil-run-examples.sh to upload example data and price basic example trades (uses curl to upload data and start pricing)

-Starting quil-server.sh will only start an ignite client node which will try to connect to an ignite grid and then serve the webapp and rest api.

-**Starting a QUIL grid**
+**Quil Grid with one master node and several worker nodes**

+Master Node:

+1.) cd dist/

+2.) bin/quil-server.sh

+This will start a quil master node.
+It provides the webapp and rest interface, but does not execute any tasks.
+Instead, it will schedule all tasks to be executed on one of the available worker nodes.

+Worker Nodes:

+1.) cd dist/

+2.) bin/quil-worker.sh

-Additional worker nodes can be started using bin/quil-worker.sh.
-This will start another ignite nodes with all neccessary QUIL libs in the classpath.
-Grid discovery will probably work only with nodes running on the same machine.
-There are Docker images available that are configured for running a grid on AWS using S3 based grid discovery.
+You can start as many worker nodes as you like using bin/quil-worker.sh.
+Automatic grid discovery using TCP Multicast should work out of the box.
+If you run into problems please check the Apache Ignite docs and adjust conf/quil-common.xml accordingly.
+There are also Docker images available that are configured for running a grid on AWS using S3 based grid discovery.